Answers to Frequently Asked Questions About ICD-10-CM

 State Medicaid Programs that require ICD reporting would like to capture clinical data to support public health activities, to support development of evidence-based benefits plans, and to support funding efforts.
 ICD reporting is also required to facilitate payment for services related to the oral-systemic connection and coverage for additional dental services for certain medical conditions.

-Which State Medicaid Programs have current diagnostic code reporting requirements
+Which State Medicaid Programs have diagnostic code reporting requirements

-Arizona, Iowa, Maine, Michigan, and Nevada have at least some diagnostic code reporting requirements.
+Arizona, Iowa, Maine, Michigan, Nevada, and Texas have at least some diagnostic code reporting requirements.

 Only Nevada Medicaid has across the board requirements for diagnosis code reporting on all dental claims.
-Arizona, Iowa, Maine, and Michigan have requirements for reporting of certain diagnoses.
+Arizona, Iowa, Maine, Michigan, and Texas have requirements for reporting codes for certain diagnoses, or reporting a diagnosis whenever certain procedures are performed.

 How do I know whether a commercial dental plan or a State Medicaid Program requires a diagnosis code to adjudicate a claim for a given procedure or group of procedures?